Multiplayer Bandit Learning, from Competition to Cooperation: Competitive Play -- Improved Bounds for a Uniform Prior

-We are grateful to S\'ebastien Bubeck and Mark Sellke for several useful discussions and pointers to the literature.

-\section{Competitive Play: Improved Bounds for a Uniform Prior}
+\section{Competitive Play -- Improved Bounds for a Uniform Prior}

-In this section we give improved bounds for the thresholds in the case of an arm with a uniform prior.
+In this section we give improved bounds for the thresholds in the case of an arm with a uniform prior, for the case where the players are competing ($\lambda = -1$).
 In particular, we show that both players will explore the risky arm for all $p < 5/9$ and will not explore for all $p > 2 - \sqrt{2}$.

 \begin{proposition} Let arm $L$ have a known probability $p$ and arm $R$ with a uniform prior that is common knowledge.
 Then both players will explore arm $R$ with positive probability for all $p < 5/9$ as the discount factor $\beta \to 1$. \end{proposition} \begin{proof} To prove this, we consider the scenario where in round zero Bob is forced to play $L$ and Alice is forced to play $R$, while the players can play optimally afterwards.
 Then we show that Alice wins for all $p < 5/9$ as $\beta \to 1$ regardless of Bob's strategy, which will imply that in any equilibrium the players will both play the right arm in round zero.